LostInBrittany/wasm-codelab/step-02/README.md

 }
 ```

-Aand then, at the end of the file, we simply call `loadWASM()` to launch the process:
+And then, at the end of the file, we simply call `loadWASM()` to launch the process:

 ```js
 loadWASM();